 Glee makes unlikely stars of a cappella singers

-Their musical performances pack university auditoriums.
-However, they play no instruments.
+Their musical performances pack university auditoriums, though they play no instruments.

-Universities have long nurtured the niche community of a cappella singers.
-The TV show "Glee" and movie "Pitch Perfect" also helped create a new generation of fans.
-They propelled the soulful, unaccompanied vocal sound into mainstream culture.
+While universities have long nurtured the niche community of a cappella singers, the TV show "Glee" and hit movie "Pitch Perfect" helped create a new generation of fans that propelled the soulful, unaccompanied vocal sound into mainstream culture.
 Now, they're unlikely stars on campuses across the U.S. A cappella is pronounced aah-kuh-PELL-uh.

-On April 18, about 3,000 people will flock to New York.
-They will watch eight groups compete in the collegiate championship of a cappella singings.
-The sold-out show will be at the Beacon Theatre.
-It is a far cry from the paltry crowd of 200 that watched the national finals more than a decade ago.
+On April 18, about 3,000 people will flock to New York to see eight groups compete in the collegiate championship of a cappella singings.
+The sold-out show at the Beacon Theatre is a far cry from the paltry crowd of 200 that watched the national finals more than a decade ago.

-"Now the larger world is seeing that it's awesome," said Amanda Newman.
-She is the executive director of Varsity Vocals.
-It is the event's organizer.
+"Now the larger world is seeing that it's awesome," said Amanda Newman, executive director of Varsity Vocals, the event's organizer.
 "Everyone's just over the moon.
 It wasn't a secret that we wanted to keep."

 This isn't your grandfather's barbershop quartet.
-With pop songs like Beyonce's "Crazy in Love" and Hozier's "Take Me to Church," the groups earn the adulation of cheering fans.
-The groups perform with complex harmonies and choreography.
+With pop songs like Beyonce's "Crazy in Love" and Hozier's "Take Me to Church," the groups earn the adulation of cheering fans through their complex harmonies and choreography.

-"People used to think of vocal music as boring choir stuff," said Isaac Hecker.
-He is a member of Amazin' Blue at the University of Michigan.
+"People used to think of vocal music as boring choir stuff," said Isaac Hecker, a member of Amazin' Blue at the University of Michigan.
 "Once you figured out that you can do crazy beat-boxing, awesome bass lines (and) throw everything together, you just have really cool music."

 The April 18 contest is the 19th International Championship of Collegiate A cappella, or ICCA.
-In its early years, Newman said, only 35 groups competed leading up to the finals.
+In its early years, Newman said, only 35 groups competed in the rounds leading up to the finals.
 This year, about 320 groups in the U.S. and Britain vied for a spot.

-The SoCal VoCals of the University of Southern California made the cut.
-They practice for hours every week.
-"Because we all really want it," junior Malia Civetz said.
+The SoCal VoCals of the University of Southern California made the cut after out-singing their regional competition.
+They practice for hours every week "because we all really want it," junior Malia Civetz said.

 "This is their first and last big chance to be a pop star," Newman said.
 "And they are when they're on their campus, they are when they're on our stage."

-The a cappella craze showcases a tradition that dates back decades.
-The Yale Whiffenpoofs were founded in 1909.
+The a cappella craze showcases a tradition that dates back decades or longer at some schools: The Yale Whiffenpoofs were founded in 1909.

-Off the Beat started more than 25 years ago at the University of Pennsylvania.
-Then, it had audiences of fewer than 100, said junior Jasmine Barksdale.
-She is the music director.
+Off the Beat started more than 25 years ago at the University of Pennsylvania with audiences of fewer than 100, said junior Jasmine Barksdale, the music director.
 Now the 15-member group performs in an auditorium that can hold about 1,000, she said.

 "There are people I meet randomly who are like: 'Oh my gosh, you're in Off the Beat?
-I've been to every Off the Beat show since I was a freshman,'" said Barksdale.
-She is an economics major.
+I've been to every Off the Beat show since I was a freshman,'" said Barksdale, an economics major.

 The success of "Pitch Perfect," based on a book about the small but robust a cappella community, has led to the planned May 15 release of "Pitch Perfect 2."
-Two days before that, the Pop cable network debuts "Sing It On."
-It is a documentary-style series on this year's ICCA competition.
-Grammy winner John Legend is the executive producer.
-He is a former a cappella singer at Penn.
+Two days before that, the Pop cable network debuts "Sing It On," a documentary-style series on this year's ICCA competition.
+Grammy winner John Legend, a former a cappella singer at Penn, is the executive producer.